Course goals, content and methods

 - Completed professional/vocational training

-- Minimum of one year of work experience
+- Minimum of two years of work experience

 - Willingness to reflect on your own preconceptions and behaviour